parkerjo-glia/parkerjo-glia.github.io/image-specifications.md

 **Total Images Required: 89 unique image files**

 This comprehensive specification document provides everything needed to create a complete, cohesive image library for the AI First Credit Union website, organized by page and prioritized for efficient development.

+## 📝 **Summary of New Pages Created**

+The following pages have been added to complete the website:

+1. **personal-services.html** - Comprehensive personal banking services including digital banking, card services, financial planning, and additional services
+2. **personal-rates.html** - Personal banking rates and fees with transparent pricing for loans, deposits, and services
+3. **business-services.html** - Business banking services including payment processing, cash management, and industry-specific solutions
+4. **business-rates.html** - Business banking rates and service pricing for loans, deposits, and merchant services
+5. **learn.html** - Financial education resources and learning center with articles, tools, and workshops
+6. **privacy-policy.html** - Comprehensive privacy policy with AI ethics and data protection information
+7. **terms-conditions.html** - Terms and conditions with AI service terms and regulatory compliance

+### Navigation Updates
+- Updated Personal dropdown to include Services and Rates & Fees links
+- Updated Business dropdown to include Services and Rates & Services links
+- Updated Resources dropdown to include Learn page link
+- Updated footer to include Privacy Policy and Terms & Conditions links

+### Design Consistency
+All new pages follow the established brand guidelines and design system:
+- Consistent hero sections with gradient backgrounds
+- Proper use of brand colors and typography
+- Reuse of existing images where appropriate
+- Responsive design with mobile-first approach
+- Consistent call-to-action patterns and button styling

+The website is now complete with all necessary pages for a comprehensive credit union website, maintaining consistency while providing comprehensive information about services, rates, education, and legal requirements.